meowseg/Student-Management-System/README.md

 # Student-Management-System 💻
 A Java Swing based Student Management System with Login, Signup, Attendance, and Performance modules.

-This Student Management System is a desktop-based application for managing student records, attendance, and academic performance using Java.
+It is a desktop-based application for managing student records, attendance, and academic performance using Java.

 ## Features
 - Login / Signup authentication (Secure login for admin and users)